 - The flea acts as the intermediate host for one species of tapeworm (Dipylidium caninum).
-This means that the tapeworm is only able to complete its life cycle by infecting both an intermediate host (the flea) and the definitive host (in this case, the cat).
+This means that the tapeworm must complete part of its life cycle within a flea.
 Flea larvae become infected by eating tapeworm eggs, and if a cat swallows an infected flea while grooming, the tapeworm larva will develop into an adult tapeworm.
 Any cat with fleas is likely also to have a tapeworm infestation.

 How can I get rid of fleas on my cat?

 This can be a challenging task and requires a three-pronged approach.
-Fleas need to be eliminated from your 1) cat, 2) from any other cats and dogs that you have, 3) from your home and yard.
-Even this thorough approach may not give 100% control, since you cannot control some sources of fleas such as other people's pets, wild animals or other property outside yours.
+Fleas need to be eliminated from 1) your cat, 2) any other cats and dogs that you have, 3) your home and yard.
+Even this approach may not give 100% control, since you cannot control some sources of fleas such as other people's pets, wild animals, or property surrounding yours.

 What products are available to treat my cat?

-Although most topical insecticides will kill adult fleas, many have limited effectiveness because they only work for a few hours after application.
-This is particularly true of flea shampoos and powders; they kill fleas present on your cat at the time of application but have little residual effect; the following day the cat may again have fleas.
+Although most topical insecticides kill adult fleas, many have limited effectiveness because they only work for a few hours after application.
+This is particularly true of flea shampoos and powders; they kill fleas present on your cat at the time of application but have little lasting effect; the following day the cat may again have fleas.
 Newer products with excellent residual activity are available from your veterinarian.
-Some products contain adulticide ingredients (kills adult fleas) with residual activity, while others contain insect growth regulators (IGR's) that prevent the larval stages from maturing and in effect sterilize the fleas.
+Some products contain adulticide ingredients (kills adult fleas) with residual activity, while others contain insect growth regulators (IGR's) that prevent the larval stages from maturing.
 For best results in a flea infestation, use flea control products that contain an IGR.

 My cat hates being sprayed.
 What can I do?

-"Some topical flea products are applied monthly and are highly recommended because of their efficacy and ease of application."
+"Some topical flea products are applied monthly and are highly recommended because they work well and are easy to apply."

 How can I treat my home environment?